 - What strategies should be pursued, both locally and regionally, to reduce and manage these risks?

-In 2009, BCDC released Living With a Rising Bay, its sea level rise assessment.
-By 2100, a 20–55 inch rise in sea levels is projected by 2100, resulting in an estimated $36 billion in expenses by 2050 and $62 billion by 2100; increased flooding risk for 270,000 Bay residents with a 55 inch rise; and increased flooding risk for 210,000 acres of Bay shoreline by 2100.
+In 2009, BCDC released Living with a Rising Bay, its sea level rise assessment.
+A 20–55 inch rise in sea levels is projected by 2100, resulting in an estimated $36–62 billion in expenses, and increased flooding risk for 270,000 residents and 210,000 acres shoreline.
 The ART Project was created as an extension of this vulnerability assessment and facilitates connections between communities, scientists, managers, and planners at both the local and state level to address sea level rise.
-BCDC has partnered with the NOAA CSC to work with communities in the Bay Area to collectively gain a better understanding of how sea level rise and other climate change impacts will affect the region’s ecosystems, infrastructure, and economy, and to develop strategies to address these challenges.
+BCDC has partnered with NOAA to work with local communities to collectively gain a better understanding of how sea level rise and other climate change impacts will affect the region’s ecosystems, infrastructure, and economy, and to develop strategies to address these challenges.

-A kickoff meeting for the ART Project was held on October 22, 2010 in Oakland to introduce the project to local community members, managers, and planners.
-Representatives from BCDC and ICLEI-Local Governments for Sustainability provided overview presentations of projected climate change and sea level rise impacts to the San Francisco Bay Area and adaptation planning processes.
-Participants were invited to submit proposals for a sub-regional pilot project.
-A portion of the Alameda County shoreline, from Emeryville to Union City was selected as the subregion, based on local community and stakeholder interest and capacity for participation, its diverse shoreline features, and presence of regionally significant transportation infrastructure.
+A kickoff meeting for the ART Project was held in October 2010 in Oakland to introduce the project to local community members, managers, and planners.
+Representatives from BCDC and ICLEI-Local Governments for Sustainability provided overview presentations of projected climate change impacts on the San Francisco Bay Area and adaptation planning processes.
+Participants were invited to submit proposals for a subregional pilot project.
+A portion of the Alameda County shoreline from Emeryville to Union City was selected as the subregion, based on local community and stakeholder interest and capacity for participation, its diverse shoreline features, and presence of regionally significant transportation infrastructure.